seejohnrun/seejohnrun.github.io/_posts/2009-07-24-kill-java-process.markdown

 - java
 ---

-Lately I ve been working with a few java applications and decided I'd really like a more convenient way of killing the processes.
+Lately I've been working with a few java applications and decided I'd really like a more convenient way of killing the processes.
 What I wanted was essentially:

 ``` bash